andrewjtech123/hangit/hangit iOS SDK.md

 A typical Hangit SDK implementation includes the following:

 1. Establishes a session between your app and the SDK, using custom sub-class `ViewController.h*`
-2. Enables the Hangit location monitoring service for you app and SDK
+2. Enables the Hangit location monitoring service for your app and SDK
 3. Enables the app to consume raw JSON campaigns and offers.
 *required.